lucas-barros/lucas-barros.github.io/_posts/2024-12-03-how-to-prevent-blocking-main-thread.markdown

 sum(100000000n);"%}

 Unlike the `setTimeout` approach, `Scheduler.yield()` ensures that the remaining work is placed at the front of the queue rather than the back.
 This prioritization allows deferred tasks to resume promptly, minimizing the risk of delays caused by lower-priority tasks.
 As a result, execution time is optimized.
+The Scheduler API is relatively new, some browsers might not support it yet.

 ## Conclusion

-Blocking the main thread is a common pitfall in JavaScript, but with the techniques discussed here you can avoid this problem while maintaining a smooth user experience.
+Blocking the main thread is a common pitfall in JavaScript that can severely degrade user experience by freezing the browser and making your application unresponsive.

+Fortunately, JavaScript provides several solutions to this issue, each tailored to specific scenarios:

+- Task chunking with setTimeout: A browser-compatible method for breaking tasks into smaller, non-blocking parts.
+- Web Workers: A straightforward way to offload heavy computations to a separate thread.
+- Scheduler.yield: A modern API for optimizing task execution while maintaining UI responsiveness.

+Understanding these techniques and when to apply them helps ensure your applications remain fast and responsive.